SR-gh/blackscreentest/README.md

 Tip: If you don't know these values, you can use the « Create Templates » button in the « Projects view > Build Steps > Build Android APK > Android » section.

-Run the callee application in order to deploy it.
-Check in Android Studio that the run configuration associated with this application does run nothing, with the « Edit Configurations… » choice in the combo box.
+Build the called application (blackscreenlaunched).
+Run it in order to deploy it.
+Check in Android Studio that the run configuration associated with this application does run nothing, with the « Edit Configurations… » choice in the combo box, otherwise you will get an error about not finding the default Activity.

-Run either of the caller applications : it will start an Activity asking for a button to be pressed.
-By pressing the button the callee Activity is started.
+Run either of the caller applications (app in Java and BlackScreenTest in C++).
+It will start an Activity with a button.
+Press the button to start the called Activity.

 If, at this moment, you press menu and go back to the application, you may experience a black screen with the Qt version and you probably won't with the Java version.

+If you want to play a bit more, in the called Activity, press the button to get a result back to the caller and observe the change in the displayed text.